 Inspections

-Verification of the implementation of the EU maritime safety and security legislation remains a core task of the Agency.
+Verification of the implementation of the EU maritime safety, environmental and security legislation is a key task of the Agency.
 There are several reasons for verifying how this legislation is implemented in practice, including detecting gaps in the overall safety system; promoting a harmonised approach across the European Union; and improving the efficiency and effectiveness of the measures in place.

-EMSA carries out inspections in accordance with Article 2.2(b) of its Founding Regulation, which states that the Agency shall assist the Commission:
+EMSA carries out inspections in accordance with Article 3(1) of the Regulation (EC) 2025/2434 of 26 November 2025 on the European Maritime Safety Agency, which states that the Agency shall assist the Commission

 “3.
-The Agency shall carry out inspections on behalf of the Commission as required by binding legal acts of the Union regarding organisations recognised by the Union in accordance with Regulation (EC) No 391/2009 of the European Parliament and of the Council of 23 April 2009 on common rules and standards for ship inspection and survey organisations, and regarding the training and certification of seafarers in third countries in accordance with Directive 2008/106/EC.”
+The Agency may carry out inspections on behalf of the Commission as required by binding Union legal acts, including as regards recognised organisations, and as regards the training and certification of seafarers in third countries in accordance with Directive (EU) 2022/993, if the Commission delegates such a task to the Agency."

 In each case, EMSA’s inspections are carried out on the basis of the specific Union law relating to the relevant area.
 The formula of the inspections depends on the area of activity: